FarzanehZareian/Unity-Mixed-Reality-Crack-Recognition/README.md

 ✅ Documentation provided for reviewers

-🧾 Known Limitations
+## 9- Limitations

-Some features may require a physical HoloLens for full validation
+1. Some features may require a physical HoloLens for full validation

-Visual Studio UWP tooling depends on installed workloads
+2. Visual Studio UWP tooling depends on installed workloads

-Performance profiling is limited without hardware
+3. Performance profiling is limited without hardware

-📄 License
+## 10- License

-This project is licensed under the ⟦MIT License⟧.
+This project is licensed under the MIT License.

-See the LICENSE file for details.
+(See the LICENSE file for details)